cocotb/cocotb/documentation/source/quickstart.rst

 Using cocotb
 ============

-A typical cocotb testbench requires no additional HDL code (though nothing prevents you from adding testbench helper code).
+A typical cocotb testbench requires no additional :term:`HDL` code (though nothing prevents you from adding testbench helper code).
-The Design Under Test (DUT) is instantiated as the toplevel in the simulator without any wrapper code.
+The Design Under Test (:term:`DUT`) is instantiated as the toplevel in the simulator without any wrapper code.
-Cocotb drives stimulus onto the inputs to the DUT and monitors the outputs directly from Python.
+Cocotb drives stimulus onto the inputs to the :term:`DUT` and monitors the outputs directly from Python.